cmang/durdraw/readme.txt

     * If extended characters are not working in gnu screen, try running the following screen command (by pressing ctrl-a and typing):
         :utf8 off off
-      then reload durdraw or switch back and forth to another screen window.
+      then type "clrl-a l" to redraw the screen window.

 CREDITS: